Ailyn's Pond Planting Guide 2018

 We do accept walk-ins, and would be happy to help you with advice and to select what you might need.

-We have Iris, Cat Tail, Water Canna, Society Garlic, Ruellia, Duckweed, Azolla and Water Clover all year.
+We have Water Lilys, Iris, Cat Tail, Water Canna, Society Garlic, Ruellia, Thalia, Duckweed, Azolla and Water Clover available much of the year.

-In mid-April, we have Lilys, Parrots Feather and Primrose Creeper.
+In April, we have Papyrus varieties, Parrots Feather and Primrose Creeper.
 Tropical Lilies and Anacharis are normally ready by May, and Salvinia likes really warm water and is last to multiply, so we don't sell that untill June.

-We are normally around during part of every day and also on weekends.
-We are up on the Pine Ridge dunes between Crystal River and Beverly Hills, Florida.
+We are located up on the Pine Ridge dunes between Crystal River and Beverly Hills, in Florida.

 Please give us a call to be certain that someone will be here when you come.

 Dick & Ailyn